You must whitewash laminate planks if you want a brighter and rustic look for your floor. So, how to whitewash them?

 - Water-based latex varnish

 1. Prep The Floor

-The first step is to prep the laminate floor.
-To do this, start by removing all furniture and objects on the laminate floor.
+Then, prep the laminate floor.
+To do this, remove all furniture and objects from the laminate floor.

 Next, clean the laminate floors.
 Cleaning laminate floors will remove dirt, debris, and filth from the floor.
 If the floor is dirty, the whitewashing result won’t be good.
 That’s because dirt will affect the whitewash or paint you use.
 Also, cleaning laminate flooring allows you to see damaged or dented spots that need fixing.

-The final part of the prep work is to tape the bottom walls with two layers of painter’s or masking tape so you don’t accidentally whitewash the base walls and trims.
+You must tape the bottom walls with two layers of painter’s tape to prevent whitewashing the base walls or trims.